dsteinberg/libcluster/README.txt

     - The Symmetric Grouped Mixtures Clustering (S-GMC) model [3]

+    - Topic Clustering Model for Multinomial Documents, and Gaussian Observations

     - And more clustering algorithms based on diagonal Gaussian, and Exponential distributions.